On divisorial (i) classes: Weyl group action on and the Mukai pairing.

 \begin{enumerate} \item $\Cr \Cr D = D$ \item $\Cr K_{X_{n,s}}=K_{X_{n,s}}$. \item If $D\geq 0$ then $\Cr D\geq 0$. \item $\dim H^0(X_{n,s}, \mathcal{O}(D))=\dim H^0(X_{n,s}, \mathcal{O}(\Cr D))$. \end{enumerate} \end{remark}

 \begin{remark} By property~\eqref{item:globalsections} of Remark~\ref{rem:cr}, if $D$ is an effective divisor then $\Cr(D)$ is also effective so it has positive degree.
-Indeed, one can also check that degree of $\Cr(D)$, $nd-\sum_{i=1}^{n+1} m_i$ is always positive since $D$ is effective.
+Indeed, one can also check that since $D$ is effective.
 However, the multiplicities of $\Cr(D)$ may not all be positive.
+Indeed,

-Indeed, $m_{n+1}-k=(n-1)d-\sum_{i=1}^{n}m_i$ can be negative if $D$ is not irreducible, for example if the hyperplane through first $n$ points is a fixed component of $D$. \end{remark}
+can be negative if $D$ is not irreducible---for example, if the hyperplane through first $n$ points is a fixed component of $D$. \end{remark}

 \begin{remark} In \cite{Dolgachev} Dolgachev defines a Cremona isometry to be an automorphism of $A^{1}(X)$ preserving Dolgachev-Mukai intersection pairing (defined in Equation~\eqref{eq:pair}, see also Theorem~\ref{thm:cc}) and Properties~\eqref{item:CrCanon} and \eqref{item:CrEffective} of Remark~\ref{rem:cr}.
 He further proves that the group of effective Cremona isometries---the ones induced by automorphisms of $X$---is the Weyl group.
 This property is far from being true if $\dim X\geq 3$. \end{remark}